PeterKitonga/PhotoshopLearning/Lesson 56 - Actions/readme.md

 ![Illustration Example](../assets/images/illustration110.png)

-Here, I applied an black and white image adjustment to the opened image.
+Here, I applied a black and white image adjustment to the opened image.
 I then saved the image in a folder that will house the end results and closed it.
 All these actions were being recorded for use under the Actions palette.

 ![Illustration Example](../assets/images/illustration111.png)